Banijay Kids & Family

-Banijay Kids & Family (formerly known as Zodiak Kids, Zodiak Kids Studios and Zodiak Kids & Family) is a French television production company owned by Banijay Entertainment based in Neuilly-sur-Seine.
+Banijay Kids & Family (formerly known as Zodiak Kids, Zodiak Kids Studios and Zodiak Kids & Family) is a television production company owned by Banijay Entertainment based in London with offices in Neuilly-sur-Seine.
 The company was originally founded in February 2011 by Zodiak Media combining its previous children's production companies into one.
 Benoît Di Sabatino is the current CEO.